Jobs For Nature

 What is happening to restore and protect our wetlands?

 Riparian planting of natives is under way at select wetland locations around the district in conjunction with Te Kākano.
-Building of the Te Ara Wānaka walkway and wetland restoration through Stage 3 of the Wānaka Lakefront Development Plan will commence soon.
+Building of the Te Ara Wānaka walkway and wetland restoration through Stage 3 of the Wānaka Lakefront Development Plan has commenced.